rtpHarry/Docs/docs/security/data-protection/configuration/overview.rst

   });

 .. note::
-  The symmetric block cipher algorithm must have a key length of ≥ 128 bits and a block size of exactly 128 bits, and it must support GCM encryption.
+  The symmetric block cipher algorithm must have a key length of |ge| 128 bits and a block size of exactly 128 bits, and it must support GCM encryption.
 The EncryptionAlgorithmProvider property can be set to null to use the default provider for the specified algorithm.
 See the `BCryptOpenAlgorithmProvider <https://msdn.microsoft.com/en-us/library/windows/desktop/aa375479(v=vs.85).aspx>`_ documentation for more information.

 Specifying other custom algorithms
 ----------------------------------